krane/krane/docs/docs/getting-started.md

 krane deploy -f /path/to/deployment.json
 ```

-For a full list of configuration options, checkout the [deployment configuration](docs/deployment-configuration) section.
+For a full list of configuration properties, checkout the [deployment configuration](docs/deployment) section.